 The Reinsurance to Assist Policyholders ("RAP") program, administered by the State Board of Administration ("SBA" or "Board"), was created by the Florida Legislature under s.
 215.5551, F.S. and became effective on May 26, 2022.
 The RAP program provides a \$2 billion reimbursement layer of reinsurance coverage directly below the industry retention for the Florida Hurricane Catastrophe Fund (FHCF).
 Although the RAP program is created separately from the FHCF, aspects of the program are related to the FHCF.
 Insurers eligible for RAP coverage include insurers participating in the FHCF on June 1, 2022.
-Citizens Property Insurance Corporation and any insurer the Office of Insurance Regulation (OIR) certified as an unsound financial condition were excluded from participation.
+Citizens Property Insurance Corporation and any insurer the Office of Insurance Regulation (OIR) certified as being in an unsound financial condition were excluded from participation.
 Eligible insurers were required to participate in the RAP program in the 2022-2023 contract year unless an insurer had private reinsurance that duplicated the RAP coverage.
 In that instance, insurers were required to defer coverage to the 2023-2024 contract year.

-Coverage in the RAP program is provided at no cost to the insurer and is an aggregate limit for a single season for the two covered events with the largest losses for the insurer.
-Insurers are reimbursed 90% of covered losses exceeding their RAP retention, plus a 10% loss adjustment expense allowance, not to exceed their maximum RAP payout.
+Coverage in the RAP program is provided at no cost to the insurer and is subject to an aggregate limit for each contract year.
+Insurers are reimbursed 90% of covered losses exceeding their RAP retention for the two covered events with the largest losses for the contract year, plus a 10% loss adjustment expense allowance, not to exceed their maximum RAP payout.
 If a covered event occurs, an insurer can request reimbursements up to 60 months after the end of a contract year.
 Subsequently, the SBA will commute losses, finalizing all reimbursements due an insurer.